 Why SEO matters for UK businesses

-Over 90% of online journeys begin with a search engine query.
-For UK consumers, that almost always means Google — which commands more than 93% of the UK search market.
+Most online journeys start at a search box.
+For UK consumers, that almost always means Google — around 91% of UK searches (StatCounter, June 2026).
 Whether a customer is looking for a local plumber, comparing business software, or researching a purchase decision, the businesses that appear on page one win a disproportionate share of clicks, enquiries, and sales.

 Unlike paid advertising, organic search traffic does not stop the moment you pause a campaign.
 Well-optimised content compounds over time: an article that ranks today can bring consistent traffic for years.
 For resource-constrained SMBs, this makes SEO one of the most cost-effective long-term investments available.